 Latest research suggests robust recruitment will go a long way in reducing contact centre attrition

-ContactBabel has carried out research for the 9th annual edition of the “UK Contact Centre HR & Operational Benchmarking Report”, which studies the performance and metrics of over 200 contact centre operations, including attrition, salaries, absence, call cost, speed to answer and many more key metrics.
+ContactBabel has carried out research for the 9th annual edition of the “UK Contact Centre HR & Operational Benchmarking Report”.
+This report studies the performance and metrics of over 200 contact centre operations.
+Data collected includes attrition, salaries, absence, call cost, speed to answer and many more key metrics.

 This blog post from ContactBabel looks at some of the findings of this report, focusing upon agent attrition.

 For many years, attrition has been one of the greatest challenges facing the industry, and one which has rarely been addressed with much in the way of a truly radical approach.
 The economic downturn reduced attrition greatly, but recent years’ data shows that this was a temporary respite, with attrition stubbornly remaining above 20% on average, and 1 in 6 operations experiencing annual attrition of over 30%.

 Looking at vertical market attrition rates, the outsourcing sector has consistently had a high attrition rate historically (usually 40-50%) – driven mainly by low salaries and lots of outbound telemarketing work – but past years have seen a drop to more manageable levels in line with many other sectors (a mean of 27% in 2018), perhaps as a result of a greater focus across the sector on customer service work rather than high-pressure outbound sales.

 When considering attrition by contact centre size, previous ContactBabel studies carried out in the US and UK have shown that larger contact centres are more likely to have high attrition rates, and this continues to be the case, with respondents in large operations experiencing median staff attrition rates of 20% on average, compared with 10% for the sub-50 seat operations and 17% for 50-200 seat contact centres.